-The problem, says Robert Siciliano, is the rising level of illegal immigration in the US and a growing Methamphetamine problem.
+The problem, says Robert Siciliano (opens in new tab), is the rising level of illegal immigration in the US and a growing Methamphetamine problem.

-The biggest hurdle, he admitted, is education and awareness, although he added that around 10 million people in the US were affected by the problem of ID theft last year, losing around $48 billion to businesses and financial institutions.
+The biggest hurdle, he admitted, is education and awareness, although he added that around 10 million people in the US were affected by the problem of identity theft last year, losing around $48 billion to businesses and financial institutions.